Employee Engagement in HR

 1. Executive Leadership: As the employee engagement champions, the HR department should take an executive leadership role when it comes to identifying and investing in ways to improve engagement tactics.
 The HR department is also responsible for ensuring transparency and understanding in regards to the company expectations for each employee.

-2. Employee Engagement: HR professionals within the company should be experts in employee engagement.
+2. Employee Engagement: HR professionals within the company should be experts in what employee engagement is.
 They are the ones who understand the importance of employee engagement in HR, what methods best drive employee engagement, how these tactics can be measured, and what steps must be taken to continuously improve engagement approaches.

 3. Training: HR is also responsible for training, guiding, and coaching department managers in how they can better engage their staff.
 As employee engagement consultants, HR needs must also lead by example when it comes to maintaining an open dialog, regularly addressing causes deterring the success of employee engagement approaches, pointing out and applauding progress, and looking past scores and metrics to focus on the betterment of the employee.